 Food basket is an imitation concept from one of the Portuguese—speaking countries—this idea derived from the conventional Brazilian government policy, which has implemented this kind of social benefit for almost nearly three decades, since 1989.
-At that moment, more than 30 million Brazilians have received this kind of subsidy.
-This program’s main argument is to promote “zero-hunger” for the most vulnerable and low-income families in Timor-Leste.
-As a result, many households the family members in the rural areas already received it.
+At that moment, more than 30 million Brazilian poor families have received this kind of subsidy.
+This program’s main reason is to promote “zero-hunger” for the most vulnerable and low-income families in Timor-Leste.
+As a result, many households the family members in the rural areas already received this food subsidy.

 Although some politicians claimed that the concept of Cesta Básica is inspired by the Brazilian best practice of food subsidies for zero hunger program, it is a replicable program that has been implemented by UNDP and its partners.
 It was designed for a healthy immune system and economic recovery, including boosting income for a local farmer.

-Cesta Básica regulated in Timor-Leste through a decree-law, no 48/2020.
+The Cesta Básica program is regulated in Timor-Leste through the decree-law, no 48/2020.
 This program ensures that all Timorese families per household will benefit from food subsidies during the health crisis, affecting this tiny nation with 1.3 million people.

 According to government estimates, the implementation of the food subsidy will take two months, from November to December.
-The government has a good intention to help vulnerable families affected by COVID-19 amid a state of emergency since Timor-Leste announced its first COVID-19 case in April 2020.
+This program, in fact, derived from a good intention from the government to help vulnerable families affected by COVID-19 amid a state of emergency since Timor-Leste announced its first COVID-19 case in April 2020.

 In November 2020, half of the population had access to this program, including some slum areas.
 Some family members from districts are currently receiving this subsidy, and others are awaiting this food aid package.

-Cesta Básica is creating a controversial opinion and generates some corruption implication regarding the issue of fraud in the provision of food stocks, which are considered inappropriate policy.
-For example, the citizens have witnessed about the 12 types of food: Rice, Milk, Salt, Sugar, Shampoo, and other item are not realistic because the value of 25 USD per package is not the same as the average price.
+Cesta Básica is creating a controversial opinion and generates some corruption implications regarding the issue of fraud in the provision of food stocks, which are considered inappropriate policy.
+For example, the citizens have witnessed various types of basic foods (12 types of food): Rice, Milk, Salt, Sugar, Shampoo, and other item are not realistic because the value of 25 USD per package is not the same as the average price.
 For example, for 5 KG of cooking oil, the regular price in the market is 2-4 $, but the price of oil is $ 8.
 Sugar and coffee, which are cheaper but are even more expensive, are included in the basic food prices of the 12 items.

 Moreover, on December 17, 2020, one of the local leaders stated his protest to Timor-Leste’s president during a community dialogue in Baucau municipality.
 As noted from the video that circulating on social media Facebook, the Sesta Basica program contains a price manipulation.
 And the food subsidy is identic to “people who live in urban areas who might need food, and people in a rural area, they should be better receive only cash transfers.”